Jake Taylor (footballer, born 1998): Morecambe

 Taylor was reportedly a target of Morecambe in June 2022, with manager Derek Adams looking to sign him on a "bargain deal" to replace the departed Aaron Wildig.
 The transfer was confirmed on 8 July, with Morecambe paying an undisclosed fee and Taylor signing a two-year deal and stating that "I just wanted to go to a club where I felt wanted, play regularly and express myself".
 He missed two months of the season after picking up a muscle injury against Accrington Stanley at the start of October.
 He made 15 starts and twelve substitute appearances throughout the 2022–23 campaign as Morecambe were relegated out of League One.
 He played 32 games in the 2023–24 campaign, scoring one goal, and was not retained at the end of his contract.
 He spent the 2024–25 season without a club as he struggled to overcome persistent injuries.

 Truro City

 Taylor signed a short-term deal with newly promoted National League club Truro City, managed by former Port Vale boss John Askey, on 6 August 2025.
+On 19 December, he departed the club by mutual consent.

+Southport

+On 15 January 2026, Taylor joined Southport of the National League North.
+He ruptured his thigh and set up a GoFundMe campaign to raise funds to pay for his surgery.